Open IRSC Libraries LibGuides

 Ready to get started?
 Click the forward arrow below.

-You will now see the login page that reads "Powered by LINCCWeb" in the upper right hand corner.
+You will now see the databases login page that reads "Log in with your Borrower ID".

 (Click to enlarge)

-The second database in the list is Academic Search Complete (EBSCO).
+The third link in the list is Academic Search Complete (EBSCO).
 Click that link.

 You can see the search boxes are connected by the word AND.
 This is a Boolean operator.
 You can choose AND, OR, or NOT to connect your search terms.

-Connecting search terms with AND narrows your search by giving you only results containing both of those keywords.
+Connecting search terms with AND narrows your search by giving you only results containing both of those keyword listed in the search boxes.

 Selecting OR broadens your search.
-It can be helpful to use OR to connect synonyms or similar keywords like "high school" OR "secondary school".
+It can be helpful to use OR to connect synonyms or similar keywords like "childhood" OR "juvenile" to find more relevant results.
+Results containing either term will be shown.

 NOT should be used carefully.
 NOT subtracts all search results containing the keyword listed after it.
 It can be useful, but can also eliminate many good results.

-Type your keywords in the boxes and select AND or OR to connect them.
+Type your keywords in the boxes and select your Boolean operator to connect them.

 In the Search Options area below the search boxes, make selections to limit your results.
-It's a good idea to always check the box next to Full Text.
+It's a good idea to always check the box next to Full Text so that your results include the complete articles and not just the citations or abstracts of the articles.

 Many assignments require the use of scholarly or peer-reviewed journal articles.
 You can narrow your results to only scholarly/peer-reviewed journal articles by selecting the box next to Scholarly (Peer Reviewed) Journals.